 Each term of this series produces an additional eight correct digits in the result.
-When Gosper used this formula to compute 17 million digits of π in 1985, and it agreed to many millions of places with the prior estimates, this concluded the first proof of (13), as described in [15]!
-Actually, Gosper first computed the simple continued fraction for π , hoping to discover some new things in its expansion, but found none.
+When Gosper used this formula to compute 17 million digits of π in 1985, and it agreed to many millions of places with the prior estimates, on viewing formulae of Ramanujan, such as (13).